ewkt/HuggingFace-MultimodalLLM-App/README.md

 - Option 2: using streamlit community cloud

-When your app is running, click the **Deploy** button and follow the instructions to connect your streamlit account to your github account, and you will be able to host your app with streamlit!
+When your app is running, click the **Deploy** button and follow the instructions to connect your streamlit account to your github account.
+Choose the repo where this code is (after having forked this repo).
+Click on advanced settings, select python version 3.10, and paste the following secret (because your .env isn't on your repo): \
+> HF_TOKEN = "your_actual_huggingface_token_here" \
+and you will be able to host your app with streamlit!